-A dawn service will be held on Tuesday 6 February at Hopukiore (Mount Drury Reserve) to commemorate the signing of Te Tiriti o Waitangi.
+A dawn service will be held on Wednesday February 6 at the base of Mount Drury to commemorate the signing of Te Tiriti o Waitangi, the Treaty of Waitangi.

-The dawn service will start at 6.30am with a karakia by tangata whenua, followed by a community service, speeches and hymns.
+A council spokesperson says the dawn service will start at 6.30am with a whakatau by Tauranga Moana Tangata Whenua, followed by a community celebration, speeches and hymns.

-Parking will be available for mobility card holders, kaumatua and kuia and other dignitaries on Marine Parade, within the road closure area.
+Parking will be available during the dawn service for mobility card holders, kaumatua and kuia and other dignitaries on Marine Parade, within the road closure area.
 Access the area via Pacific Avenue before 6.30am.
 The area will be locked from 6.30am until the end of the service at 8.30am.